 - 96. When considering all development proposals, there will be a presumption in favour of sustainable development, to reflect the NPPF.
 To achieve this purpose, the Local Planning Authority will proactively work with applicants, island businesses and the community, to find solutions that enable proposals to be approved, wherever possible, in accordance with the Local Plan, unless material considerations indicate otherwise.
 This proactive approach will ensure that any development improves the social and economic well-being of the islands where appropriate and relevant, whilst protecting or enhancing the environment. - 97.
 While the Local Plan supports development that meets the social and economic objectives of the islands' community and businesses, it must also ensure that this objective is not at the expense of the islands' outstanding environment, and development must therefore meet the policies set out in the outstanding environment section.
 The Local Plan has an overarching commitment to protect the environment, as part of the wider task of balancing economic and social objectives. - 98.
 In order to achieve sustainable development, ensure the most efficient use of land and protect the environment, development should be directed towards brownfield sites wherever possible.
-Due to the limited amount of brownfield sites, some greenfield land will be required to meet the social and economic requirements of the islands, particularly for much-needed new homes. - 99.
-Climate Change The importance of understanding climate change locally is echoed in the NPPF, which requires Local Planning Authorities to adopt positive strategies towards dealing with climate change.
-The NPPF identifies a number of factors which need to be considered over the longer term.
-For the Isles of Scilly this means a particular focus on securing sustainable energy and drinking water supplies, improved waste water treatment, and avoiding areas at risk of flooding, as part of the requirement to adapt to the effects of climate change.
+Due to the limited amount of brownfield sites, some greenfield land will be required to meet the social and economic requirements of the islands, particularly for much-needed new homes. - Climate Change The importance of understanding climate change locally is 99. echoed in the NPPF, which requires Local Planning Authorities to adopt positive strategies towards dealing with climate change.
+The NPPF identifies a number of factors which need to be considered over the longer term.11 For the Isles of Scilly this means a particular focus on securing sustainable energy and drinking water supplies, improved waste water treatment, and avoiding areas at risk of flooding, as part of the requirement to adapt to the effects of climate change.
 Development that protects against the impacts from coastal flooding or erosion will be encouraged, including measures that improve coastal defences, and protect water resources and the most productive agricultural land. - 100.
-Zero and Low Carbon Development The Climate Change Act 2008 places legally binding targets for the UK to achieve an 80% reduction in greenhouse gas emissions by 2050 and 34% by 2020, against 1990 baseline levels.
-The Local Plan can make a major contribution to achieving these targets locally, through the
+Zero and Low Carbon Development The Climate Change Act 2008 places legally binding targets for the UK to achieve an 80% reduction in greenhouse gas emissions by 205012 and 34% by 2020, against 1990 baseline levels.
+The Local Plan can make a major contribution to achieving these targets locally, through the Spatial Strategy.
+Mitigating and adapting to climate change is achieved through criteria-based policies, which will also guide decision-making.
+The Local Plan, read as a whole, seeks to shape new and existing development through its policies and by supporting initiatives such as the Smart Island programme,13 as well as future sustainability projects.
+To support the islands' resilience to a changing climate and to tackle climate change locally, the Council is committed to ensuring that all new developments have as low a carbon impact as practically possible.

-&lt;sup>12 CE01 National Planning Policy Framework 2018 (Paragraph 20 and Chapter 14)

-&lt;sup>13 CE11 2008 Climate Change Act
+11 CE01 National Planning Policy Framework 2019 (Paragraph 20 and Chapter 14) 12 CE11 2008 Climate Change Act